tridiybio/plan/README.md

 - Fundraise
 - Hire staff
 - Transition from small 'working board' to larger 'nonprofit board'
-  - nonprofit board recruited for ability to raise money or connections
   - board eventually moves to 'policy governance' leaving operations to staff.
+  - nonprofit board recruited for ability to raise money or connections in order to support mission.